Login Sign in

 At minimum, your veterinarian will recommend performing a test of your dog’s stool to check for parasites.
 This generally involves fecal floatation, in which a stool sample is mixed with a solution, spun in a centrifuge machine, and allowed to sit for a few minutes.
 This will cause most parasite eggs, if present, to float to the top of the solution, which is then visualized under a microscope.

 Depending on your dog’s environment, your veterinarian may also recommend running a Giardia ELISA test, an immunological test which is a more sensitive test for giardia, a microscopic parasite.
+Another test your pet’s doctor may run is a fecal PCR test, which tests for infectious bacteria and diseases.

 If no parasites are found on fecal tests, your dog has signs consistent with acute colitis, and he has a history of a recent stressful event, such as spending time in a boarding facility, your veterinarian will make the diagnosis of stress colitis.